Sydney-Informatics-Hub/labarchives-stoichiometry-widget/Readme.md

 The widget can be added to a LabArchive Notebook page.

+It was developed by the [Sydney Informatics Hub](https://informatics.sydney.edu.au) from an initial version by [Dr. Samuel Banister](https://sydney.edu.au/science/people/samuel.banister.php).

 ## Installation

 To install, you will need to copy the contents of [`widget.html`](widget.html) and [`script.js`](script.js) into the [Widget Manager](https://labarchives.kayako.com/Knowledgebase/Article/View/409/0/5031-the-widget-manager).